+352 2456-1

 Must-do

-• A walk along the irrigation channels (levadas) is undoubtedly the best way to discover Madeira's diverse landscape.
+• A walk along the levadas (irrigation channels) is undoubtedly the best way to discover Madeira's diverse landscape.
 Admire the panoramic view from Cabo Girão (580m) or from Pico do Arieiro (1,818m), pass by the natural pools of Porto Moniz, stop in picturesque villages like Câmara de Lobos and don't miss the traditional thatched houses in Santana!

 • Experience the thrill of a ride on a traditional wicker sled, operated exclusively by drivers known as the "Carreiros do Monte".
 A perfect activity to enjoy with family or friends!